flxflx/watchasayin/README.md

 watchasayin
 ===========

-WARNING: Current project in git does not work (will be fixed asap).
+WARNING: Probably does not compile and work anymore.

 A tool for encrypting Skype calls (Windows only).